alphatwirl/alphatwirl/README.md

 ---

-A python library for summarizing event data into multi-dimensional categorical data
+A python library for summarizing event data into multivariate categorical data

 ### Description
-_AlphaTwirl_ is a python library that summarizes event data into multi-dimensional categorical data as data frames.
+_AlphaTwirl_ is a python library that summarizes event data into multivariate categorical data as data frames.
 Event data, input to AlphaTwirl, are data with one entry (or row) for one event: for example, data in [ROOT](https://root.cern.ch/) [TTrees](https://root.cern.ch/doc/master/classTTree.html) with one entry per collision event of an [LHC](https://home.cern/topics/large-hadron-collider) experiment at [CERN](http://home.cern/).
-Event data are often large&mdash;too large to be loaded in memory&mdash;because they have as many entries as events.
-Multi-dimensional categorical data, the output of AlphaTwirl, have one row for one category.
+Event data are often large&mdash;too large to be loaded in memory&mdash;because they have as many entries as events. multivariate categorical data, the output of AlphaTwirl, have one row for one category.
 They are usually small&mdash;small enough to be loaded in memory&mdash;because they only have as many rows as categories.
 Users can, for example, import them as data frames into [R](https://www.r-project.org/) and [pandas](http://pandas.pydata.org/), which usually load all data in memory, and can perform categorical data analyses with a rich set of data operations available in R and pandas.

 ****